AdobeDocs/experience-manager-htl.en/help/using/update.md

 ---
-title: What is HTL
+title: What's in a name?
-description: HTML Template Language - HTL - is Adobe Experience Manager’s preferred and recommended server-side template system for HTML.
+description: HTML Template Language (HTL) is Adobe Experience Manager’s preferred and recommended server-side template system for HTML.
 exl-id: 00985b35-2130-4946-959a-0a09a34a0f05
 ---

-# What is HTL? {#what-is-htl}
+# What's in a name? {#what-is-htl}

-**Formerly Known As *Sightly***
+## Formerly Known As Sightly {#sightly}

-Updated: August 2016

 HTML Template Language (also referred to as HTL) is Adobe Experience Manager’s preferred and recommended server-side template system for HTML.
 As in all HTML server-side templating systems, a HTL file defines the output sent to the browser by specifying the HTML itself, some basic presentation logic and variables to be evaluated at runtime.

 In AEM 6.0 and 6.1 HTL was referred to as **Sightly**.
-Adobe has renamed it to “HTML Template Language” to clarify what the specification is for and to align with Adobe’s naming guidelines in general.
+Adobe renamed it to “HTML Template Language” to clarify what the specification is for and to align with Adobe’s naming guidelines in general.
 This naming change was effective as of August 2016 and applies to AEM version 6.0 and forward.

 >[!NOTE]
 >